What to Pack on your Outback Adventure

 The key to success here is to pack layers, no matter the time of year.
 Those early sunrises can be chilly even in summer, but particularly from May through September when you’ll need your heavy duty layers as night time temperatures can dip as low as 1 C / 34 F. Find out more about the weather.

 - Active wear such as leggings, shorts, hiking pants particularly for adventure activities like the Kata Tjuṯa Valley of the Winds Walk.

 - Hiking boots and/or runners

-- Long pants, khaki’s or jeans for the evening
+- Long pants, khaki’s or jeans for sunrise and evening activities

 - Lightweight jacket or windbreaker

-- Smart casual evening wear for special dining experiences such as Sounds of Silence or Tali Wiru experiences.
+- Smart casual evening wear for special dining experiences such as Sounds of Silence and Tali Wiru.
 We recommend long parts and closed shoes at all times.
 Not flip-flops/thongs or sandals.